At a Glance

 Overview

 There are few countries in the world that have as much to offer a visitor as South Africa.
 Chief amongst these attractions is the world-famous Kruger National Park, boasting excellent viewing of all of the 'Big Five' as well as wild dog, cheetah and a parade of smaller mammals, antelopes and unusual birds.
 Those who visit only Kruger, though, are missing out on a rich tapestry of wildlife and natural beauty, and this itinerary gives guests the opportunity to sample the best of both worlds.
-An extended stay in Kruger is complemented by a chance to sample the impressive wildlife and friendly hospitality of Kwa-Zulu Natal, with areas like iSimangaliso and Ithala rivalling any wilderness in Africa on their day.
+An extended stay in Kruger is complemented by a chance to sample the impressive wildlife and friendly hospitality of Kwa-Zulu Natal, with areas like St Lucia and Manyoni rivalling any wilderness in Africa on their day.
 This is a chance to do more than just scratch the surface on a unique and special tour.

 Itinerary